vallen-systems/vallenae/README.md

 ## Installation

-Install the latest version for PyPI:
+Install the latest version from PyPI:

 ```
 pip install vallenae